-- .
-The board of directors of the company comprises of an Executive Chairman & Managing Director, a Whole-time Director and four Non Executive Directors [of which three (3) are Independent Directors including one (1) Woman Director].
-Accordingly, the composition of the board of directors meets the requirement of Section 149 of the Companies Act, 2013 read with Regulation 17(1) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("Listing Regulations"). - ii.
-The composition of the board of directors and their attendance in the board meetings during the year and at the last annual general meeting held on August 26, 2022, and also the number of the other directorships are as follows
+- i.
+The board of directors of the company comprises of an Executive Chairman & Managing Director, a Whole-time Director (designated as "Executive Director") and four Non Executive Directors [of which three (3) are Non-Executive Independent Directors including one (1) Woman Independent Director].
+Accordingly, the composition of the board of directors meets the requirement of Section 149 of the Companies Act, 2013 read with Regulation 17 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("Listing Regulations"). - ii.
+The composition of the board of directors and their attendance in the board meetings held during the year and at the last annual general meeting held on August 18, 2023, and also the number of the other directorships as on 31st March, 2024 are as follows:

-Name and DIN of Category of Attendance Particulars No. of other Directorship held in No of committee positions held in all companies # the Director Directorship No. of Board meetings held No. of Board meetings attended AGM Public Companies Chairman Member Sudarsan Varadaraj (DIN: 00133533) Chairman & Managing Director - Promoter 6 6 No 5 - 4 Jairam Varadaraj (DIN: 00003361) Non executive - Promoter 6 4 Yes 7 - 3 MD Selvaraj (DIN: 00001608) Non executive - Independent 6 6 Yes - 2 - Vijayraghunath (DIN: 00002963) Non executive - Independent 6 6 Yes 2 - 3 V Bhuvaneshwari (DIN: 01628512) Non executive - Independent 6 6 Yes 3 - 3 Harsha Varadaraj (DIN: 06856957) Executive Director® - Promoter 6 3 Yes 1 - -
+Name and DIN of the Director Category of Attendance Particulars No. of other Directorship held in No of committee positions held in all companies # Directorship No. of Board meetings held No. of Board meetings attended AGM Public Companies Chairman Member Sudarsan Varadaraj (DIN: 00133533) \$ Chairman & Managing Director - Promoter 6 6 Yes 4 - 4 Jairam Varadaraj (DIN: 00003361) Non executive - Promoter Group 6 3 No 5 - 2 MD Selvaraj (DIN: 00001608) Non executive - Independent 6 6 Yes - 2 2 Vijayraghunath (DIN: 00002963) Non executive - Independent 6 6 No 3 1 5 V Bhuvaneshwari (DIN: 01628512) Non executive - Independent 6 4 Yes 5 - 5 Harsha Varadaraj (DIN: 06856957) @ Executive Director® - Promoter Group 6 5 Yes 1 - -